technogodCEO/fibcalc/README.md

 # Description:

-This application is a basic tool to calculate the Nth number in the Fibonacci sequence, or print a list of the sequence.
+This application is a basic tool to calculate the Nth number in the Fibonacci sequence or print a list of the sequence.

 # Changelog:

 ### v0.3 Alpha 1

-1. Added prime checking fucntion (not usable yet in early testing phase)
+1. Added prime checking function (not usable yet in early testing phase)

+##### v0.2.4.1

+1. Fixed spelling errors in README.

 #### v0.2.4